google/android-emulator-m1-preview/README.markdown

 # Android Emulator M1 Preview

 This is a preview of some basic Android emulation functionality on the M1.
 There are still many issues, but apps work at a basic level.
 To be updated soon with more fixes.
+The release tag corresponds to this commit: <https://android.googlesource.com/platform/external/qemu/+/aca144a9e9264b11c2d729096af90d695d01455d>

 ## Known issues